stolzbernadette/Geometric-Anomalies/README.md

 <h3> Matlab scripts </h3>

-The scripts used to analyse the Cyclo-octane data set and the Henneberg surface data set are:
+The scripts used to analyse the cyclo-octane data set and the Henneberg surface data set are:

 <ul>